kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

       cron: "0 0 * * * * ?" #(1)!
     ```

-    1. Cron expression saying to run a task every hour and every day
+    1. `cron` expression that runs the task every hour every day (`required`, no default)

 ### Trigger { #trigger }

-This involves creating your custom `trigger` based on the Quartz library and registering it in the application dependency container with a specific tag and then using it via annotation.
+For a custom schedule, you can create a `Trigger` from the `Quartz` library, register it in the dependency graph with a tag, and then use this tag in the `@ScheduleWithTrigger` annotation.

 ===! ":fontawesome-brands-java: `Java`"